MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/mrsdeploy/getremotefile.md

- #`getRemoteFile`: Get the content of a file from remote R session.
+ #getRemoteFile: Get the content of a file from remote R session.

  Applies to version 1.1.0 of package mrsdeploy.